netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

    (beyond IP/port) internally.
    Instead, they should be given to the QUIC(-MP) layer or the application layer.
-That means that path information would only be accepyted and retained if the QUIC(-MP) or application layer.
+That means that path information would only be accepted and retained if the QUIC(-MP) or application layer decides to do so.
-2. SCION layers and QUIC(-MP) layers should interface by using network addresses that include all information that identifies an andpoint, including, for example, AS code.
+3. SCION layers and QUIC(-MP) layers should interface by using network addresses that include all information that identifies an endpoint, including, for example, AS code.
 Any change in a network address (including the AS code) should trigger path validation.

 Alternatives:

-1. If paths and network addresses must be stored in the SCION layer, an alternative solution is to implement some kind of signalling which would indicate that a packet is (or would be) rejected/dropped by the QUIC(-MP) layer.
-These addresses and path from such packets should not be added to storage.
+1. If paths and network addresses must be stored in the SCION layer, an alternative solution is to implement a form of signalling which would indicate that a packet is (or would be) rejected/dropped by the QUIC(-MP) layer.
+These addresses and path from such packets should not be stored.
 However, to avoid connection drop, they should not be removed if they were previously used with a valid connection.

 Examples of attacks include memory exhaustion attacks, traffic redirection attacks, and traffic amplification attacks.